Who are the children who require foster care?

 As the safety and well-being of these children are highly important, there is a need for all applicants to undergo an assessment process which includes interview sessions and home visits.
 You will know the results of your application within 2 to 3 months on average.

 Is having window grilles a pre-requisite of being a foster parent?

-Installing window grilles at home is one of our safety requirements if you are caring for foster children from the age of toddlerhood to 12 years of age.
+Installing window grilles at home is one of our safety requirements if you are caring for foster children below 12 years of age.
 If there are no window grilles and you are not able to install any, MSF will only be able to place youths above the age of 12 years with you.

 Can I choose which child I want to foster?